Webster's Unabridged Dictionary - Letter L - Page 42

 Livingness (n.)
 The state or quality of being alive; possession of energy or vigor; animation; quickening.

 Livonian (a.)
-Of or pertaining to Livonia, a district of Russia near the Baltic Sea.
+Of or pertaining to Livonia, a district on the Baltic Sea formerly part of Russia, now part of Latvia and Estonia.

 Livinian (n.)
 A native or an inhabitant of Livonia; the language (allied to the Finnish) of the Livonians.